 Is my trademark registration a guaranteed success?

 There is always a degree of uncertainty in trademark registration.
 Often, national trademark office databases do not include the most recently filed trademarks as they are only updated so often.
 As a result, the trademark in question may already exist as a file in progress.
-In addition, some countries such as the United States adopt the use of the principle of priority in trademark registration.
+In addition, some countries such as the United States adopt the common law in trademark registration.
 There may be cases where a trademark is not registered, but already been in use.
 In these cases, the first party to use the trademark will have trademark rights.
 These reasons may lead to failure of the trademark application.
-However, we share the risk with our customers, and are the only company to offer a guaranteed, 100% refund service level
+However, we share the risk with our customers, and are the only company to offer a guaranteed, 50% refund service level.

 How long does the registration process take?

-Under normal circumstances, the trademark notice of acceptance will be issued within a month.
-Our priority service can guarantee protection of your mark by expediting the application to get a filing number within 3 business days.
-After that, the final trademark registration certificate will usually be issued in 8-19 months.
+Under normal circumstances, the trademark office will issue an acknowledgment of the trademark filing within a month.
+Our express service can guarantee protection of your mark by expediting the application to get a filing number within 3 business days.
+After that, the final trademark registration certificate will usually be issued in 8-24 months, depending on the country of registration and the complication of the case.

 What is the cost to conduct a comprehensive search for my trademark?